 Ruby on Rails is fast

-An article, posted more than 8 years ago filed in speed, performance, rails, cache, caching, ruby on rails & ruby.
+An article, posted about 9 years ago filed in speed, performance, rails, cache, caching, ruby on rails & ruby.

 Of course, this title is obviously too blunt.
 Still, when I see applications being developed on supposedly fast languages such as Java that perform terribly slow it makes me wonder.